gijoeuk/news-summary-challenge/README.md

 There will be a NewsListView to turn each of these into HTML and list the There will be a singleStoryView so that a reader can see the whole story

+News story class;
+instanciate with body, and headline/summary.
+Then call for each?

 As a busy politician
 I can see all of today's headlines in one place
 So I know what the big stories of the day are